khanna7/BARS/transmission_model/outputs.md

 * uninfected: the number of uninfected persons at that timestep.
 This includes uninfected entering persons and uninfected persons who have died during this timestep
 * edge_count: the number of edges in the model at the end of the timestep
 * vertex_count: the total number of vertices at the end of the timestep.
 This takes into account adding entries and subtracting deaths.
+* overlaps: the number of edges that occur in both the main network and the casual network.
+This is determined by iterating through the edges in the network with the smallest edge count, and incrementing the count if the same edge exists in the other network.
+Edges are non-directed so the count is incremented if v1 -> v2 or v2 -> v1 exists.
+The iteration is a relatively expensive operation and it can be turned off by setting the model property *count.overlaps* to false.

 ### Partnership Events
 Partnership events are recorded in the file defined by *partnership.events.file* in the model properties file.
 The format is csv with each row recording an event.
 The columns are: